nntanh/Kubernetes_install_cluster_Vagrant/README.md

                 ports:
                 - containerPort: 80

-    *This yaml/yml file makes sure your app will always has 3 pods (nginx container) running in the same time with ReplicaSet concept.*
+    *This yaml/yml file makes sure your app will always has 3 pods (nginx container) running in the same time with ReplicaSet resource.*

 - **Deployment:** This resource is used to deploy and manage **Pods** and **ReplicaSets**.